-The Ambac Policy does not insure any risk other than Nonpayment (as set forth in the Ambac Policy).
-Specifically, the Ambac Policy does not cover:

-- 1. payment on acceleration, as a result of a call for redemption (other than mandatory sinking fund redemption) or as a result of any other advancement of maturity; - 2. payment of any redemption, prepayment or acceleration premium; and - 3. nonpayment of principal or interest caused by the insolvency or negligence of the Trustee, Paying Agent or Bond Registrar, if any.
+The Policy does not insure any risk other than Nonpayment by the Issuer, as defined in the Policy.
+Specifically, the Policy does not cover: (i) payment on acceleration, as a result of a call for redemption (other than mandatory sinking fund redemption) or as a result of any other advancement of maturity; (ii) payment of any redemption, prepayment or acceleration premium; or (iii) nonpayment of principal (or accreted value, if applicable) or interest caused by the insolvency or negligence or any other act or omission of the trustee or paying agent, if any.